 Our BSc (Hons) Zoology degree will open up a world of professional careers relating to the biology of animals.
 You could choose to work in the field, in the laboratory, or both – anywhere in the world.

 After graduating, you might want work for a zoo, a wildlife conservation organisation or even an education or research establishment.
-Our students have gone to work for leading zoos, local wildlife trusts, and fieldwork and research teams in exciting places from Costa Rica to Africa.
+Our students have gone to work as:

 As a graduate of this course, you’ll be able to apply for membership of the Zoological Society of London, the Royal Society of Biology, and other professional organisations.